DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Results

-In the complete filters analysis, the DeepVigor+ fault propagation modeling implies a huge impact on the number of simulations in the orders of magnitude.
-DeepVigor+ can derive VF for filters 1,756 to 34,350 times faster than exhaustive FI.
-To obtain the vulnerability values for channels, up to 1\% of channels are skipped by leveraging the loss function, and up to 34\% of channels require one forward simulation.
+Moreover, in the complete filters analysis, the DeepVigor+ fault propagation modeling implies an even more significant impact on the number of simulations in the orders of magnitude.
+DeepVigor+ can derive VF for filters $1,756$ to $34,350$ times faster than exhaustive FI.
+To obtain the vulnerability values for channels, up to $1\%$ of channels are skipped by leveraging the loss function, and up to $34\%$ of channels require one forward simulation.
 These results indicate that complete DeepVigor+ provides accurate VF for neurons and channels of CNNs with significantly lower complexity and shorter execution time than exhaustive FI enabled by its optimal fault propagation modeling and analysis.

 On the other hand, sampling DeepVigor+ is proposed to further reduce the execution time and complexity of resilience analysis and achieve a scalable method.
-To show its performance against statistical FI (SFI), Table \ref{tab:statFI-sampdv} compares the number of simulations for various state-of-the-art SFI \cite{ruospo2023assessing} with sampling DeepVigor+.
-As presented, data-aware SFI leads to the least number of executions in FI-based simulation.
-It is observed that DeepVigor+ sampling activations analysis with $10\%$ channel sampling ratio leads to 8.72 to 20.5 times fewer simulations compared to data-aware SFI.
-For the filters analysis, DeepVigor+ obtains their VF with 59.4 up to 96.2 times fewer simulations than data-aware SFI.
+To show its performance against Statistical FI (SFI), Table \ref{tab:statFI-sampdv} compares the number of simulations for various state-of-the-art SFI methods proposed in \cite{ruospo2023assessing} with sampling DeepVigor+.
+As presented, data-aware SFI leads to the least number of executions in the FI-based simulation.
+It is observed that DeepVigor+ sampling activations analysis with $10\%$ channel sampling ratio leads to $8.72$ to $20.5$ times fewer simulations compared to data-aware SFI.
+For the filters analysis, DeepVigor+ obtains their VF with $59.4$ up to $96.2$ times fewer simulations than data-aware SFI, which is currently accepted to be the fastest state-of-the-art approach.

 To obtain the Model Vulnerability Factor (MVF) both activations and filters should be analyzed separately, based on Eq. \eqref{eq:mvf-total}.
-Therefore, sampling DeepVigor+ accelerates the process from 14.9 up to 26.9 times throughout the DNNs.
+Therefore, sampling DeepVigor+ accelerates the process, ranging from $14.9$ up to $26.9$ times throughout the CNNs.
 The scalability and speed of the method are achieved by both channel sampling ratio and logarithmic sampling within them.
-It can be observed that with the remarkable growth of DNNs under analysis in their number of parameters, the number of simulations in DeepVigor+ does not grow linearly.
+It can be observed that with the remarkable growth of CNNs under analysis in their number of parameters, the number of simulations in DeepVigor+ does not grow linearly.

+To demonstrate the execution time of DeepVigor+ analysis, we employed an A100 NVIDIA GPU and performed sampling DeepVigor+ for activations and filters with different channel sampling ratios.
+Table \ref{tab:time-act} and Table \ref{tab:time-weight} present the average execution time over $50$ executions of the method for complete and sampling DeepVigor+ with different channel sampling ratios, for activations and filters, respectively.
+It is observed that VFs can be obtained in a few minutes for any CNN.